Dealing with Gender or Sex Discrimination at Work?

 Where an employer makes such improper inquiries, and an analysis of their hiring patterns shows that they only hired married applicants or that they never hire women who indicate an intention to have children, the pattern may stand as evidence of discriminatory hiring practices.

-If you are a victim of discrimination in a California workplace, then contact a Los Angeles discrimination attorney.
+If you are a victim of discrimination in a California workplace, then contact a Los Angeles gender discrimination lawyer.
 Our discrimination lawyers in Los Angeles provide information about employment laws that protect you from gender or sex-based discrimination.
 Learn your legal rights today by calling us or submitting an online case review form.